|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 It's sometimes difficult to show on the web, what appear as subtle differences or enhancements in a file opened in Photoshop, on a good quality calibrated monitor.

-Have a go with the demo and see if the differences that this software makes matter to you?FYI: I've set up a LinkedIn group (~4700 members) for people interested in all aspects of Digital Black and White photography: Digital Black and White
+Have a go with the demo and see if the differences that this software makes matter to you?Keith runs a LinkedIn group (~7900 members) for people interested in any aspects of modern Black and White photography: Digital Black and White

 Once you've selected the images you want and decided the settings for them, it's time to process them to whatever formats you need.

 There are a number of modifiable preset options available, and you can add additional ones if need be.

 In this example, I've just ticked the TIFF option, so each conversion will produce one TIFF file.